MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPODeletedContainer.md

 The `Remove-SPODeletedContainer` cmdlet permanently removes a deleted Container from the Recycle Bin.
 A permanently deleted Container cannot be recovered.
 You must be a SharePoint Administrator or Global Administrator to run the cmdlet.

 > [!IMPORTANT]
-> We do not generally recommend that you permanently delete containers.
+> We do not generally recommend that you permanently delete Containers.